 Must read: Hot Tips for Hosting the Perfect Brunch

-- According to the Tea Etiquette Guide, traditional tea is served in the afternoon.
-But rules are made to be broken, so I’m turning this into a tea party brunch held somewhere between late morning and early afternoon.
+According to the Tea Etiquette Guide, traditional tea is served in the afternoon.
+But rules are made to be broken, so let's turn this into a late morning/early afternoon tea party brunch.

 - If you have the space and the weather permits, hold the party outside.
-(Provide umbrellas for shade or have everyone wear wide-brim hats.)
+(Provide umbrellas for shade or advise everyone to wear lovely wide-brim hats.)
 Otherwise, bring the outdoors in with loads of cut flowers and branches.

 - Did Great Aunt Jane leave you her tea set?
 Dust it off and set it out.
 Or hit up a thrift store for random tea cups and saucers.
 No need to go all matchy-matchy.